juju/docs/src/en/charms-bundles.md

 relations and configurations that the deployment requires.

-A bundle is installed as easily as a single charm, whether it's from the [Juju Charm Store][store] or by importing a previously exported deployment yourself.
+A bundle is installed as easily as a single charm, whether it's from the [Charm Store][charm-store] or created from a previously exported deployment.

 ## Inside a bundle

+A bundle is defined with a YAML-formatted file, often called the "bundle file".
-Here is a bundle file with a MySQL application and a WordPress application with a relation between the two:
+Here is a bundle file with charm definitions for MySQL and WordPress with a relation between the two:

 ```yaml
 series: xenial